-- If there is a warning message that the local name servers are mismatched, this will indicate that the local name servers in the DNS zone of the server the domain's name servers are pointed to do not match the ones at the registrar, or may have the IP addresses reversed.
+- If there is a warning message that the local name servers are mismatched, this will indicate that the local name servers in the DNS zone and the name servers where the domain is pointed to do not match the ones at the registrar or may have the IP addresses reversed.

-Here is an example of correctly configured local name servers, SOA record, and A records:
+Here is an example of correctly configured local name servers, SOA records, and A records:

-- If the domain does not have a zone file on the host server, it may appear as an error with its parent name servers, however this will indicate that the entire DNS on the server may need to be set up or reviewed for errors:
+- If the domain does not have a zone file on the host server, it may appear as an error with its parent name server.
+However, this will indicate that the entire DNS on the server may need to be set up or reviewed for errors:

-The first thing to check for when you see this is to ensure that the domain is added to the server at all.
-If it is not, attempt to add the domain as an addon domain or create a new acccount for the domain if it is on a Reseller, VPS, or Dedicated server.
+The first thing to check when you see this is to ensure that the domain is added to the server.
+If it is not, attempt to add the domain as an addon domain or create a new account for the domain if it is on a Reseller, VPS, or Dedicated server.

-If your domain is on a shared server, your may be using the wrong name servers for the server your hosting package is purchased on.
+If the domain is on a shared server, you may not be using your hosting package's correct name servers.

-The most obvious error with MX records will be if the domain does not have an MX record set:
+The most obvious error with MX records will be if the domain does not have a set MX record.

 To correct this error: